-Giora Shimoni calls his recipe for matzo ball soup—that Jewish comfort food classic—"foolproof," and it really is pretty simple.
-His matzo balls are lightened with whipped egg whites, but if that technique is too fussy for you, you can simplify things further by swapping them for these Za'atar matzo balls.
+We believe that this Jewish comfort food classic is "foolproof."
+The matzo balls are lightened with whipped egg whites, but if that technique is too fussy for you, you can simplify things further by swapping them for these Za'atar matzo balls.
 (If you're making them for Passover and don't use kitniot, you can skip the za'atar, or mix in a little chopped fresh parsley, basil, or dill.)

 Crave matzo ball soup, but need a vegetarian recipe?
 Try this no-chicken matzo ball soup.

 - 3 small onions (peeled, trimmed, and chopped)

 - 2 small parsnips (peeled, trimmed, and sliced)

 - 1 teaspoon Kosher salt (or sea salt)

 - Freshly ground black pepper (to taste)